Spring 1987 West Bank unrest: Ongoing negotiations

-In mid March, former American president Jimmy Carter made a private visit to the Middle East in which he met with the leaders of several countries to press for peace talks in the Israeli-Palestinian and Arab-Israeli conflicts.
+In mid March, former American president Jimmy Carter made a private visit to the Middle East in which he met with the leaders of several countries to press for peace talks in the Israeli–Palestinian and Arab–Israeli conflicts.
 Among the notable comments Carter made during the visit, he accused the Israeli government of having failed to meet its commitments to allow full Palestinian autonomy and to restrict settlement in the Camp David Accords, signed when Carter was president.
 He also stated that he saw "a dramatic change in attitude of Arab leaders" in their willingness to formally recognise the State of Israel, and called for negotiations to directly include the PLO as a representative of Palestinians.

 The Israeli government, a unity coalition comprising both the right-wing Likud and centre-left Israeli Labor Party, was deeply divided over negotiations.
 One key issue of disagreement was the participation of the Soviet Union in talks, which Likud opposed but that the Labor Party was willing to accept if the Soviet Union allowed increased Jewish emigration to Israel.
 Likud also opposed the participation of Arab states that were not friendly with Israel in talks, and opposed any territorial concessions as an outcome of talks, including territory in the West Bank and the Gaza Strip.
 Likud also more broadly opposed the idea of an international peace conference, preferring one-on-one negotiations with individual Arab states, while Labor supported the idea of a conference.

-On 11 April, King Hussein of Jordan and Israeli Minister of Foreign Affairs Shimon Peres, of the Israeli Labor Party, signed the Peres–Hussein London Agreement in London, United Kingdom, outlining the framework for an international peace conference aiming at solving the Israeli-Palestinian and Israeli-Arab conflicts via the Jordanian option.
+On 11 April, King Hussein of Jordan and Israeli Minister of Foreign Affairs Shimon Peres, of the Israeli Labor Party, signed the Peres–Hussein London Agreement in London, United Kingdom, outlining the framework for an international peace conference aiming at solving the Israeli–Palestinian and Arab–Israeli conflicts via the Jordanian option.

 The Palestinian Liberation Organisation was also deeply divided.
 The PLO consisted of seven major factions, with the relatively moderate Fatah representing the single largest faction and mostly controlling PLO policy uner Yasser Arafat.
 Other factions included the Marxist–Leninist Popular Front for the Liberation of Palestine, widely considered hardliners, the Maoist Democratic Front for the Liberation of Palestine, the Ba'athist Palestinian Liberation Front and Arab Liberation Front, the socialist Palestinian Popular Struggle Front, the Marxist Palestinian People's Party, and the hardline Fatah splinter group the Abu Nidal Organization.
 In late-April 1987, the Palestinian National Council met to try and negotiate greater unity among the factions, particularly in light of a potential international peace conference.
 One key issue of debate was how to respond to Israeli demands that the PLO not take part as a direct negotiator in peace talks, but instead be a part of a Jordanian delegations.
 According to the Tribune de Genève, "for some observers, it is clear that this [hunger strike] movement was organised to coincide with the Palestinian National Council meeting on 20 April, in Algiers.